Royal war and popular war: First Italian Independence War

-The royal war was the campaign by the Kingdom of Piedmont, including the battles of Goito, Peschiera del Garda, Custoza and Novara.
+The royal war was the campaign by the Kingdom of Piedmont-Sardinia, including the battles of Goito, Peschiera del Garda, Custoza and Novara.

 Second Italian Independence War

 The Second Independence War was a typical example of royal war led by Victor Emmanuel II, allied to Napoleon III in conducting a war against Austria.
 The people's war was only a minor support Hunters of the Alps, a corps of volunteers commanded by Giuseppe Garibaldi and considered as a special unit within the royal army.

 Expedition of the Thousand

 The Expedition of the Thousand was entirely a people's war, with Garibaldi being its central figure.

 Third Italian Independence War

 In the Third Independence War, with the Italian defeats at Custoza and Lissa, was essentially a royal war, though the corps of volunteers under Garibaldi did win a victory at Bezzecca.

 Analogy with the Resistance

 The same contrast between royal war and people's war can be applied to the history of the Second World War, when a disastrous war under the royal and fascist régime was followed by the people's war of the Italian Resistance.